Eshwar20/AWS_SNS_LAMBDA_NOTIFICATION/README.md

-# AWS_SNS_LAMBDA_NOTIFICATION
+# AWS SNS Lambda Notification

-AWS Lambda function that is triggered by an event, namely an S3 object creation event, and it sends an SNS (Simple Notification Service) notification with information about the S3 object that triggers the Lambda function.
+This AWS Lambda function is designed to be triggered by an event, specifically an S3 object creation event.
+Upon triggering, it sends a notification using AWS Simple Notification Service (SNS), providing information about the S3 object that triggered the Lambda function.

+## Overview

+The AWS Lambda function is created to respond to S3 events.
+When a new object is created in the specified S3 bucket, the Lambda function is triggered automatically.
+The Lambda function extracts relevant information about the S3 object and sends a notification via SNS.

+## Prerequisites

+Before deploying and using this Lambda function, make sure you have:

+- An AWS account with appropriate permissions to create Lambda functions, S3 buckets, and SNS topics.
+- AWS CLI installed and configured on your development machine.